wp-plugins/wordpress-bootstrap-css/readme.txt

 == Changelog ==

+= 0.9 =
+* Fixed bug where styles were being reapplied when HTML [HEADER] element was defined (thanks to Matt Sims!)
+* Improved compatibility with WordPress 3.3 with more correct enqueue of scripts/stylesheets.

 = 0.8.6 =
 * [TBS_TWIPSY] and [TBS_POPOVER] are now by default SPAN elements (There may be an option at a later date to specify the element)